awsdocs/amazon-workspaces-administration-guide/doc_source/modify-workspaces.md

 **Note**
 If you want your users to be able to use their WorkSpaces while the disk size increase is in progress, make sure the WorkSpaces have a status of `AVAILABLE` instead of `STOPPED` before you resize the volumes of the WorkSpaces\.
 If the WorkSpaces are `STOPPED`, they can't be started while the disk size increase is in progress\.

-In most cases, the disk size increase process might take up to an hour\.
+In most cases, the disk size increase process might take up to two hours\.
 However, if you're modifying the volume sizes for a large number of WorkSpaces, the process can take significantly longer\.
-If you have a large number of WorkSpaces to modify, we recommend contacting Support for assistance\.
+If you have a large number of WorkSpaces to modify, we recommend contacting AWS Support for assistance\.

 **Limitations for Increasing Volumes**
 + You can resize only SSD volumes\.